Humza277/Kubernetes/README.md

     Auto-discovers all containers in the given node and collects CPU, memory, filesystem and network usage statistics Provides the overall machine usage by analyzing the root container on the machine

+Prometheus
+    open source systems monitoring and alerting toolkit query language that works really well for application-specific metrics

+You can save application monitoring data at a metrics endpoint - which prometheus queries in a timely manner

+Both of these are linked to Grafana - open source tool to visualize monitoring data

+# Authentication and Authorization
+Information that Defines a User
+    Username: a string to identify the end user
+    UID: an identifier that is more consistent or unique that username
+    Group: a string that associates users with a set of commonly grouped users - used later by the authorization module Extra fields: a map of strings that hold additional information that might be used by the authorization system

+Authentication
+    Does a user have access to the system Authorization
+    Can the user perform an action in the system

+Authentication Modules
+    Client certs -
+        Authentication enabled by password the --client-ca-file=FILENAME option to the API server Referenced file must contain one or more certificate authorities to validate client certificates The common name of a client certificate is used as the user name for the request Static token files(static password file)
+        Use --token-auth-file=FILE_WITH_TOKEN option on the command line Token file is a CSV file with four columns: token, username, user UID, followed by optional group names: token,user,UID,"group1,group2,group3"
+    OpenID Connect
+        If you already have Open ID or Active Directory in your org, take a look at OpenID Connect token Scope of this feature is past the course, but look at exercise files for more details Webhook mode
+        The kube-apiserver calls out to a service defined by you to tell it whether a token is valid or not Used commonly in scenarios where you want to integrate Kubernetes with a remote authentication service

+Auth Modules for enterprise
+ABAC: Attribute-based access control
+    defines an access control paradigm whereby access rights are granted to users through the use of policies that combine attributes together.
+    The ABAC file defines what access a specific user might have to all resources.
+RBAC: Role-based access control
+    This is the most common authorization mechanism used in K8 and alot of applications end up using RBAC to authorize their service accounts
+    Depends on roles and cluster roles - these rules represent a set of permissions.
+A role can be defined within the namespace with a role or a clusterwide with a cluster role
+    Permissions can then be granted within a namespace with a role binding or cluster wide with a cluster role binding Webhook
+    allows you to define what permissions are allowed for a specified user.
+The Kube API server will send a request with the user and resource attribute data to a remote server that you define, that interprets the request and defines whether a request is allowed or not.
+    This method works really well if you are trying to integrate with a their party authorization system, or if you want a complex set of rules